Nakajima Ki-27: Operational history

-The Ki-27 was the Imperial Japanese Army Air Force's main fighter until the start of World War II.
-When placed into combat service over northern China in March 1938, the Ki-27 enjoyed air superiority until the introduction of the faster Soviet-built Polikarpov I-16 fighters by the Chinese.
+Entering service in late 1937, the Ki-27 became the primary fighter of the Imperial Japanese Army Air Force (IJAAS); it remained in this capacity until shortly after Japan's entry into World War II.

+In March 1938, the Ki-27 performed live combat operations over northern China, where it quickly took air superiority from the Chinese forces.
+Shortly following its arrival, the IJAAS opted to reorganise its units, switching from using mixed divisions towards specialist fighter units instead, the first of which, the 59th Sight Sentai (equipped with Ki-27s) was stood up on 1 July 1938.
+Over the Chinese theatre, the Ki-27 maintained Japanese control of the skies until the introduction of the faster Soviet-supplied Polikarpov I-16 fighter by the Chinese.
+During the 1939 Battle of Khalkhin Gol against the USSR in Mongolia, the Ki-27 faced both Polikarpov I-15 biplane and Polikarpov I-16 monoplane fighters.

 A Ki-27 as used in the Battle of Khalkhin Gol.

-In the 1939 Battle of Khalkhin Gol against the USSR in Mongolia, the Ki-27 faced both Polikarpov I-15 biplane and Polikarpov I-16 monoplane fighters.
-In the initial phase of the conflict, its performance was a match for the early model I-16s, and was considerably superior to the I-15 biplane.
-With better trained Ki-27 pilots, the IJAAF gained aerial superiority.
-The Ki-27 was armed with two 7.7 mm (.303 in) Type 89 machine guns and as with most aircraft of the period, lacked armor protection for the pilot and self-sealing or fire suppression in the fuel tanks.

-Later, the Soviet Air Force received improved I-16s.
-The faster, more heavily armed (with twin wing-mounted 20mm ShVAK cannon) and armored I-16 now nullified the Ki-27's advantages and it could now escape from the Ki-27 in a dive.
+While the Ki-27's performance was a considered to be a match for the early model I-16s, and was considerably superior to the I-15 biplane, the IJAAS achieved aerial superiority through the superior trained of its Ki-27 pilots.
+The Ki-27 was armed with two 7.7 mm (.303 in) Type 89 machine guns and, as with most aircraft of the period, lacked armor protection for the pilot and self-sealing or fire suppression in the fuel tanks.
+However, the introduction of improved I-16s, which were faster and more heavily armed (with twin wing-mounted 20mm ShVAK cannon) and armored, effectively nullified the Ki-27's advantages.
+Furthermore, the I-16 could now escape from the Ki-27 in a dive.
 The VVS introduced new tactics consisting of flying in large tightly knit formations, attacking with altitude and/or speed advantage and hit-and-run (high-energy) tactics much as Claire Chennault would later formulate for the 1941-era Flying Tigers (likewise to fly against Japanese forces).